Rohitpal0123/weatherApp/README.md

 - `Login`: Handles user login, including input validation and error handling.
 - `Register`: Manages user registration.
-- `Weather`: Displays weather data for the user's selected location.
+- `Weather`: Displays weather data for the user's searched location.
 - `ProtectedRoute`: Guards certain routes to ensure they are accessible only to authenticated users.

 ## Prerequisites